 So now the stage is set with two great continents of wildly creative Indigenous peoples whose cultures enshrine various views and expressions of human sexuality and divisions of labour based on sex.
 Europeans arrive, focussed on getting full or partial control of a land and its people to seize and profit by their labour and goods.
 They decry what they label sinful behaviour, and Indigenous nakedness.
 The question of what it means to be "naked" is a warning for us here, because what counts as naked also varies by culture and time period.
 There are times and places in which a european man could be declared naked because he didn't have a hat on, because hats represented a whole range of social mores around how each person conformed to the practices of their social class.
 Similarly, european women could be considered naked at times if they didn't have gloves on.
 Furthermore, we need to bear in mind that the europeans who wrote about Indigenous people were from two main groups with plenty invested in depicting them in a poor light, deflecting attention from real or potential regularities in their own behaviour, and justifying expensive projects.
 Christian missionaries considered many boundary crossing individuals religious rivals and opponents to their own proselytizing projects.
 Explorers and traders were part of groups who built forts and trading posts where the sex ratio among whites remained extremely skewed, so somehow demonstrating that they were not engaged in or approving of any sexual or gender impropriety inflected their views and their writing.

 In what is currently known as canada, free Indigenous peoples gathered and processed the goods of most interest to traders, who therefore spent less effort trying to enslave them and more on convincing them to trade.
 For the purposes of trade, europeans soon learned that in order to trade successfully, they had to acculturate.
 They were expected to become relatives and learn how to behave appropriately in an Indigenous context.
 Indigenous communities integrated european traders by marriage, less often by adoption.
-Marrying in was useful to men not just in trade, but also in reassuring themselves and the folks at home that they were being properly homosexual.
+Marrying in was useful to men not just in trade, but also in reassuring themselves and the folks at home that they were being properly heterosexual.
 When they did take note of Indigenous men who had sex with other men, they were usually quick to emphasize any cases where these men did work that traders believed was otherwise carried out by women and critical to the products they valued such as drying meat or preparing furs.
 They were pointedly silent about what they saw of women who had sex with other women or otherwise held boundary crossing roles through the 17th and 18th centuries.
 After all, they did not want to suggest to the women back home that there were any other options.

 As soon as the invading europeans decided they wanted to be "settlers," removing Indigenous people all together in order to take over their lands, Indigenous and european sexualities and labour practices became a whole new set of problems for various civil and religious authorities.
 Indigenous societies who resisted christianization soon had to hide their boundary crossers, especially homosexuals wholesale to save them from being tortured, killed, or by the mid to late 19th century, confined in insane asylums.
 Heavily christianized Indigenous communities began driving them into exile, which is historically the more usual Indigenous response to persons whose behaviour is considered unacceptable and potentially dangerous to the community.
-Meanwhile, acculturated european men or living in primarily male communities inspired worries about their weakening or non-existent "civilization," evidenced by their presumed questionable sexual behaviour leading to "mixed blood children" and sex between men.
-The french at first concerned the former no issue at all, because to be french-speaking and catholic was to be french.
+Meanwhile, acculturated european men or european men living in primarily male communities inspired worries about their weakening or non-existent "civilization," evidenced by their presumed questionable sexual behaviour leading to "mixed blood children" and sex between men.
+The french at first considered the former no issue at all, because to be french-speaking and catholic was to be french.
 At least, they weren't concerned until they noticed that Indigenous peoples stayed Indigenous even if they were baptized catholic and spoke french.
 The english deemed "full bloods" improved just by learning english, let alone also being baptized into some sort of protestant christianity.
 As far as they were concerned though, Indigenous people were lesser beings, and "mixed bloods" degraded by their parentage, an attitude that soon spread to the french and other europeans.

 In the meantime, Indigenous peoples found many ways to evade strictures on their boundary crossing practices, which soon everybody was doing to some degree even if they didn't originally have boundary crossing medicine.
 So it was that the importance of people who did and do have such medicine rose again, because they needed to share it and therefore help their nations and communities survive.
 And while they were at it, not a few folks with boundary crossing medicine found the opportunity to do cheeky things like make use of new-fangled photographs to capture an image from their busy day.